CognitiveProgrammer/CplusPlus_SmartPointer/Module1_shared_ptr/README.md

 ```
 ### 1.2 shared_ptr : *No need to clear memory explicitly*

-*The main advantage of shared pointers are that, we should not worry about calling delete or cleaning the memory in explicit manner.
+*The main advantage of shared pointers is that, we should not worry about calling delete or cleaning the memory in an explicit manner.
 The shared pointer will take care of it once it goes out of scope*

 *here is the example of using the shared pointer with built in type* **int**

-*Don't forget to use header file directive* **#include < memory >** *and using std namespace for using smart pointers*
+*Don't forget to use a header file directive* **#include < memory >** *and using std namespace for using smart pointers*

 ```
 shared_ptr<int> sp (new int);